Unboxed-Software/solana-course/content/solana-nft.md

 ![Gif of Metaplex Verify Upload](../assets/solana-nft-metaplex-verify-upload.gif)

-Now let's mint an NFT from our Candy Machine by running the `mint_one_token` command:
+Now let's mint an NFT from our candy machine by running the `mint_one_token` command:

 ```sh
 ts-node metaplex/js/packages/cli/src/candy-machine-v2-cli.ts mint_one_token \